 How to Cook Chicken and Polenta

-First, cook the polenta according to the directions in the package.
+Next, cook the polenta according to the directions in the package.
 I normally use half chicken broth and half water when making it from the dry version.

 If you want, you may add 1/4 cup of shredded Parmesan cheese to the polenta while it’s still in the pot.
 I normally don’t in case someone doesn’t care for it, since it can be added later.